 Investment Grade

-209 % to 50% Great ter than 50%
+20% to 50% Greater than 50%

-% of total % of total

-(Dollar amounts in millions) Fair value Gross unrealized losses gross unrealized losses Number of securities Fair value Gross unrealized losses gross unrealized losses Number of securities
+(Dollar amounts in millions) Fair value Gross unrealized losses % of total gross unrealized losses Number of securities Fair value Gross unrealized losses % of total gross unrealized losses Number of securities

-Industry:

-Finance and insurance \$ 63 \$ (29) 10 \$ %
+Industry: Finance and insurance \$63 \$(29) 5% 10 \$ \$ %

-Total \$ 63 \$ (29) 5% 10 \$ \$ %
+Total \$63 \$(29) 5% 10 \$ \$- %

 Below Investment Grade

-209 % to 50% Great er than 50%
+20% to 50% Greater than 50%

 (Dollar amounts in millions) Fair value Gross unrealized losses % of total gross unrealized losses Number of securities Fair value Gross unrealized losses % of total gross unrealized losses Number of securities

-Industry: value 103363 103303 securities value 103563 103303 securities

-Consumer-non-cyclical \$ 9 \$ (9 ) 1 \$ \$ %
+Industry: Consumer-non-cyclical \$9 \$(9) 1% 1 \$- \$ - %

-Total \$ 9 \$ (9 ) 1% 1 \$ \$ %
+Total \$9 \$(9) 1% 1 \$ \$ %

 Of the total unrealized losses of \$38 million for corporate fixed maturity securities presented in the preceding tables, \$29 million, or 76%, of the unrealized losses related to issuers in the finance and insurance sector that were 32% below cost on average.
 Given the current market conditions, including current financial industry events and uncertainty around global economic conditions, the fair value of these debt securities has declined due to credit spreads that have widened since acquisition.
 In our examination of these securities, we considered all available evidence, including the issuers' financial condition and current industry events to develop our conclusion on the amount and timing of the cash flows expected to be collected.
 Based on this evaluation, we determined that the unrealized losses on these debt securities represented temporary impairments as of December 31, 2012.
 The \$29 million of unrealized losses related to the finance and insurance industry related to financial hybrid securities on which a debt impairment model was employed.
 All of these hybrid securities retained a credit rating of investment grade.
 The fair value of these hybrid securities has been impacted by credit spreads that have widened since acquisition and reflect uncertainty surrounding the extent and duration of government involvement, potential capital restructuring of these institutions, and continued but diminishing risk that income payments may be deferred.
-We continue to receive our contractual payments and expect to fully recover our amortized cost.
+We continue to receive our contractual payments and expect to fully recover our amortized sector that was 50% below cost.
+This security represented a credit tenant lease related to a single store, where lease obligations were guaranteed by the parent and secured by the underlying property.
+The fair value of this security has been impacted by credit spreads that have widened since acquisition and reflect the uncertainty due to the recent declines in operating performance associated with the parent.
+Based on the parent's continued free cash flow generation, its demonstrated ability to refinance large components of its liability structure, and its current liquidity position against upcoming maturities, we continue to expect to receive all contractual cash flows related to this security.